 3. Reading Aloud Reduces Stress and Makes Us Happy

 Building SEL competencies has recently taken center stage in most classrooms, and reading aloud has quantifiable benefits for our mental and emotional health.
 Jim Trelease, author of The Read-Aloud Handbook, writes that “every time we read aloud to a child, we’re sending a “pleasure message’ to their brain.”
 Trelease says that this reaction is partially sparked by feelings of happiness and self-worth caused by someone else investing time in our enjoyment.

-Dr. Keisha Siriboe similarly notes that reading aloud reduces stress and generally makes us feel more appreciative and relaxed.
+Dr. Keisha Siriboe similarly notes that reading out loud reduces stress and generally makes us feel more appreciative and relaxed.
 One way it does this is through narrative transport, which happens when we become so absorbed in a story that we forget our surroundings and engage in visual, auditory, kinesthetic, and emotional time travel.
 Think back to the last time you cried during a movie, and you’ll get the idea.
 Not only are we more receptive to deeper learning when in this state, but we’re also practicing empathy and building emotional resilience.

 4. Reading Aloud Strengthens Fluency

-Fluency is a word we hear a lot, but it can be hard to define when applied to reading.
+Fluency is a word we hear a lot, but it can be hard to define when applied to literacy skills.
 Reading fluently means reading effortlessly, at the proper rate, accurately, and with appropriate rhythm and expression.
 Fluency is often considered the bridge between decoding (understanding the relationship between letters and sounds) and comprehension.
 When we read aloud to our students, we provide a model for fluent reading they can emulate.
 They’ll also learn by listening to each other read.
 According to social learning theory, developed by psychologist Albert Bandura, observing others plays a vital role in how we acquire new knowledge and skills.

 5. Reading Out Loud Can Improve Working Memory

 Working memory significantly impacts how we develop literacy skills, and reading aloud has been shown to improve memory in multiple studies.
 Colin MacLeod, a psychologist at the University of Waterloo, has researched the impact of reading out loud on memory and has repeatedly shown that people consistently remember words better if they read them aloud.